dotnet/corefx/Documentation/coding-guidelines/interop-pinvokes.md

 3. Only use `SetLastError` where appropriate
 4. Be careful of `BOOL` vs `BOOLEAN`
 5. Watch for buffer size for output strings (null/no null)
+6. Do not create your own buffer cache, use `ArrayPool`
+7. Use blittable types in struct definitions where possible

 Attributes
 ----------